Biceps and Workout Recovery: Fix Sore Arms Fast

 ## Why Your Biceps Get So Sore After a Workout

-DOMS (delayed onset muscle soreness) is the muscle pain that peaks 24-72 hours after intense exercise.
-Your biceps are especially prone to it because most arm exercises involve eccentric loading, that slow lowering phase of a curl where the muscle lengthens under tension.
+DOMS (delayed onset muscle soreness, the muscle pain that peaks 24-72 hours after intense exercise) hits the biceps especially hard because most arm exercises involve eccentric loading, that slow lowering phase of a curl where the muscle lengthens under tension.
 That's where the micro-damage happens.

 But soreness isn't a badge of honor.
 It's your body telling you it needs recovery work.
 The faster you address it, the sooner you can train again.
 According to 321 STRONG, the biggest mistake people make with biceps and workout planning isn't the training itself, it's completely ignoring recovery afterward.

 We hear it constantly from customers: "My arms are so sore I can't even hold my coffee mug."
 Sound familiar?
-That's because the biceps brachii is a relatively small muscle group that gets overloaded quickly, especially if you're doing high-volume curl variations without adequate recovery between sessions.
+That's because the biceps brachii (the main muscle on the front of your upper arm) is a relatively small muscle group that gets overloaded quickly, especially if you're doing high-volume curl variations without adequate recovery between sessions.

 ## The Biceps and Workout Structure That Reduces Soreness